 If we look at seismic research today, the following strategic issues can be observed in the different nodes of the Seismic Value Chain:

 The largest investments along the seismic value chain occur in data acquisition.
-Therefore, more knowledge is required how to design economical acquisition geometries (node 1) that potentially yield the best images in terms of spatial resolution and amplitude accuracy (node 2), as well as the best reservoir models that allow accurate estimates of recoverable reserves at any stage of the life cycle (node 3).
-A fundamental research question is to what extent sparse spatial sampling in acquisition can be compensated for by interpolation beyond aliasing (preprocessing in the acquisition node).
-Another important issue in node 1 is how preprocessing can properly solve the near surface problem in land and sea-bottom acquisition.
+Therefore, more knowledge is required on how to design economical acquisition geometries (node 1) that potentially yield the best images in terms of spatial resolution and amplitude accuracy (node 2), as well as the best reservoir models that allow accurate estimates of recoverable reserves at any stage of the life cycle (node 3).
+A fundamental research question is how interpolation beyond aliasing, deblending techniques and utilizing multiples can optimize acquisition.
+Another important issue in node 1 is how preprocessing can properly solve the near-surface problem in land and sea-bottom acquisition.
 Until today, ‘statics’ is still an unsolved problem.
-Note that if data-driven processing techniques such as wavelet deconvolution, primary-multiple separation, velocity estimation, and full wavefield imaging are going to play a more important role, data acquisition design need to gain significantly more attention.
+Note that if data-driven processing techniques such as wavelet deconvolution, primary-multiple separation, velocity estimation, and full wavefield imaging are going to play a more important role, data acquisition design needs to gain significantly more attention.

-The philosophy of the DELPHI consortium is: ‘let the data speak’.
+The philosophy of the Delphi consortium is: ‘let the data speak’.
 We believe that too many of today’s solutions are biased by preconceived models, particularly in the second part of the value chain.
 Economizing on data acquisition may be penny-wise and pound-foolish.
-Recently, we emphasized the large advantages of blended acquisition, involving the utilization of incoherent wavefields.
-In addition, we are exploring the potential of robotization in seismic acquisition, being considered the next big step.
+In the last decade, we demonstrated the large advantages of blended acquisition, involving the utilization of incoherent wavefields.
+Furthermore, by decentralized acquisition systems with optimally spaced sources in dedicated frequency bands at optimum depths in combination with utilizing all scattered energy, including the ghosts, maximum information is obtained from our acquisition efforts.

 Until today, imaging requires primary reflection data.
 A lot of progress has been made on the removal of multiple scattering events.
 This is particularly true for multiples that cannot be easily distinguished from primaries with the aid of move-out.
-Here, the data driven approach of DELPHI in terms of multi-record convolution (Berkhout, 1982) has shown excellent results in practice (Verschuur, 1991) and is now being used worldwide.
+Here, the data driven approach of Delphi in terms of multi-record convolution (Berkhout, 1982) has shown excellent results in practice (Verschuur, 1991) and is now being used worldwide.
 3D versions of the data-driven algorithm (SRME) are commercially available now.
-The current focus is solving the challenges with respect to utilizing primaries and multiples, both surface and internal.
+The current focus is solving the challenges with respect to strongly reverberating shallow water layers via so-called closed-loop SRME.

-In reservoir characterization high-resolution seismic im- ages, angle-dependent reflection information and accurate velocity-density models are needed to determine the volumetric properties of a (potential) field.
-In addition, using rock phys- ics the internal micro properties of the reservoir need be es- timated in terms of rock composition and pore properties.
-In reservoir characterization we aim at extracting these me- dium properties in an accurate manner via broadband, high-resolution full waveform inversion: FWI-res.
-DELPHI’s joint migration-inversion technology (JMI) provides the full wavefields that are needed to apply FWI-res in an efficient way.
+In reservoir characterization high-resolution seismic images, angle-dependent reflection information and accurate velocity models are needed to determine the volumetric properties of a (potential) field.
+In addition, using rock physics the internal micro properties of the reservoir need be estimated in terms of rock composition and pore properties.
+In reservoir characterization we aim at extracting these medium properties in an accurate manner via broadband, full waveform inversion.
+Delphi’s joint migration-inversion technology provides the wavefields allowing localized full waveform inversion, which reduces the complexity of the inversion problem enormously.